Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **Output:** `xpub’`, the derived extended public key.

-1. Split `xpub` in two halves: 32-byte pubkey `P` and 32-byte derivation key `dk`.
+1. Split `xpub` into two halves: a 32-byte pubkey `P` and a 32-byte derivation key `dk`.
 2. Compute `F = HMAC-SHA512(key: dk, data: "N" || P || selector)`.
-3. Split `F` in two halves: a 32-byte `fbuffer` and a 32-byte `dk’`.
+3. Split `F` into two halves: a 32-byte `fbuffer` and a 32-byte `dk’`.
-4. Clear lowest 3 bits and highest 23 bits of `fbuffer` and interpret it as a scalar `f` using little-endian notation.
+4. Clear the lowest 3 bits and highest 23 bits of `fbuffer` and interpret it as a scalar `f` using little-endian notation.
 5. Perform a fixed-base scalar multiplication `F = f·B` where `B` is a base point of Ed25519.
 6. Decode point `P` from `pubkey` according to EdDSA.
 7. Perform point addition `P’ = P + F`.